locmai27/Daily-Weather-Data-Collector/README.md

-Automate collecting task by sheduling a cronjob by the following steps:
+Automate collecting task by using a cron job by the following steps:

 Step 1: Edit your crontab:
 crontab -e